aftabuddin007/news-portal/README.md

 ```
 ## 📝 License
 This project is open-source and available under the MIT License.
+It is a us newsportal
 ```

 ***